-As talk of Tulips and Ponzi schemes increases commensurately with Bitcoin’s price, I thought I was being clever with the following tweet:
+As talk of Tulips and Ponzi schemes increases commensurately with Bitcoin’s price, I thought I was being clever when I sent out a tweet reading: “Rhymes with Fonzie.”

 Fonzie is fun.
 And that was a fun tweet, but on reflection not an especially clever one.
 Very fortunately, it elicited this brilliant reply: